kolkil/jmcache/README.md

-# MCache
+# JMCache
-My cache server and client
+This is my cache server which is a simple database in the cache memory